 FYE promotes successful student transition from high school to Lindsey Wilson College.
 The faculty, the four First-Year Experience Advisors, and the Director of FYE establish a working relationship with students through intensive advising that guides them through course selection and registration as well as provides information, referrals, and coordination with campus services.
-In addition, FYE hosts social events throughout the academic year to encourage students to become actively involved in campus life.
 Lindsey Wilson College requires all first-time, full-time students to complete the First-Year Experience Seminar course.
-This seminar provides an in-depth exploration into behaviors and activities that promote success in college, including student skill-development, service learning, and healthy social living.
+This seminar provides an in-depth exploration into behaviors and activities that promote success in college, including student skill-development, service-learning, and healthy social living.